coreymaps/cs/content/project/fires_papua/index.md

 ---
-title: Intentionality of peat fires on land concessions in Indonesia
+title: Fires on land concessions for palm cultivation in Indonesia
 summary: Remote sensing of burn patterns in support of an investigation around the intentionality of peatland fires for forest clearing

 tags: